-- Identify community partners and practitioners of Junkanoo in GB, to develop a plan to identify, collect and get permission to digitally archive relevant and important materials for "Junkanoo in Grand Bahamas" project.
+- Identify community partners and practitioners of Junkanoo in GB, to develop a plan to identify, collect and get permission to digitally archive relevant and important materials for "Junkanoo in Grand Bahama Special Collections" project.

 - Use materials created for curated collections, teaching guides, and digital humanities exhibits that are useful for UB, The Bahamas and other people interested in the cultural history of The Bahamas, the Caribbean, las Americas, and the African Diaspora, and which adhere to standards for digital scholarship and pedagogy.

 - Identify and reach out to potential community partners for developing community archives, such as The Freeport News (local newspaper), the Grand Bahama Port Authority (local governing agency), the Committee for the Grand Bahama Museum, Sir Charles Hayward Public Library, American Women's Association of GB, Bahamas National Trust-Lucayan National Park, Rand Nature Centre, and Grum Ma's House in Hunter's Point.

 - Explore national and international collaborations through virtual exchange: such as the project BMCC-UBN COIL, and pilot the UB-North Global Exchange site to facilitate and support virtual exchange activities.

 - Establish international partnerships to increase the local capacity for community-based research and public humanities engagement such as with the Humanities Action Lab of Rutgers University-Newark for the Climates of Inequality project to be embarked upon in the wake of Hurricane Dorian in September 2019.